marcotisi/marcotisi.dev/commands/resume.md

 Remote Full-Stack Engineer with experience in building eCommerce platforms, CMSs and web applications.
 Skilled in JavaScript (Typescript, Node.js, React, Gatsby), PHP (Laravel, Symfony) and DevOps (AWS, Docker, Terraform).
-Experienced in Object Oriented Programming and Functional Programming.
+Experienced in Object-Oriented Programming and Functional Programming.
 Always enjoying learning about new technologies, frameworks and languages.

 ### Employment History